Voting in Scotland and UK elections

 The Scotland Act 2016 devolved legislative responsibility to the Scottish Parliament for running Scotland-wide elections (Scottish Parliament, Local Government; and referenda), while Scottish electoral officials administer UK-wide elections in Scotland under UK legislation.
 RNIB Scotland worked closely with the Scottish Government Elections Team, the Electoral Management Board for Scotland and the Electoral Commission (Scotland) to improve the accessibility of elections in Scotland.
 Working in partnership with the Forth Valley Sensory Centre, we tested potential accessible voting solutions for blind and partially sighted voters.

-As a result, a card ballot paper overlay and linked audio ballot paper will be available for the first time at the Scottish Parliament election on Thursday 7 May 2026.
+As a result, a card ballot paper overlay and linked audio ballot paper was available for the first time at all polling stations for the Scottish Parliament election on Thursday 7 May 2026.

-Voter ID is required in Scotland for UK-wide elections such as General Elections, but not for Scotland-wide elections such as the upcoming 2026 Scottish Parliament elections.
+In Scotland, Voter ID is required for UK-wide elections such as General Elections, but not for Scotland-wide elections such as council elections or Scottish Parliament elections .

 Let us know what you think